Gyan Kanya Shakti

 Health and Hygiene

-- Distribution of sanitary pads.
+- Distribution of sanitary pads with hygiene education

 Vocational Training and Life Skills